Cognitive Dark Matter: Measuring What AI Misses: Jagged intelligence and its sources

+Remarkably, $t_{50}$ has increased 240 times from GPT-4 (4 minutes) to Mythos (16 hours) \cite{METR} despite no change in the survival curve shapes (as measured by $t_{80}/t_{50}$).
+Essentially, recent frontier model performance improvements have resulted from stretching survival curves by decreasing per-step error rates proportionally (e.g., through the use of verified tools, cf. \cite{schick2023toolformer}), rather than changing the fundamental dynamics of multistep task completion.
+Unless the persistently short tails of the survival curves of AI models versus humans are eliminated, trustworthy model performance on long-horizon tasks may remain elusive.

-There are multiple well-documented mechanisms by which humans can display better-than-constant hazard rates, at least until boredom or fatigue kick in \cite{Mackworth1948-mh}.
+There are multiple well-documented mechanisms by which humans can display significantly better-than-constant hazard rates, at least until boredom or fatigue kick in \cite{Mackworth1948-mh}.
 These include learning within a task \cite{Kotovsky1985-pz}, insight \cite{Metcalfe1987-tu}, or incubation \cite{Sio2009-dz}.
-More broadly, \emph{\textbf{metacognition}} \cite{Fleming2024-ll}---the self-reflective monitoring of ongoing performance and, when needed, triggering of corrective control---endows humans with the ability to \emph{recover from compounding errors}, even if human competence at individual subtasks is weaker than that of an equivalent machine.
+More broadly, \emph{\textbf{metacognition}} \cite{Fleming2024-ll} -- the self-reflective monitoring of ongoing performance and, when needed, triggering of corrective control -- endows humans with the ability to \emph{recover from compounding errors}, even if human competence at individual subtasks is weaker than that of an equivalent machine.
 Competent adults with strong capabilities in some domains and weaknesses in others can compensate for them: a procrastinating student re-doubles their effort upon receiving a D on a midterm.
 In our chess endgame example, metacognition appears to be missing.
 Claude Code has access to feedback and tools in a loop.
 Thus, after multiple failures, the model \emph{could} choose a different tack, leveraging its superhuman coding abilities and using already imported chess libraries to check that the proposed positions are valid.
 Instead, Claude Code perseveres with a bad strategy, and so displays low \emph{\textbf{cognitive flexibility}}.
+Our intent here is not to claim that this particular example may not be patched in future model releases (perhaps even by publication of this article), but rather that we can connect the surprising deficits of AI models to specific cognitive abilities.